Child and Adolescent Services

-Fellows with a secondary placement in Child and Adolescent Services may also conduct a comprehensive psychological assessment with a child or adolescent as an elective assignment.
-With approval of a primary advisor, elective assignments with children and adolescents may count toward the two comprehensive assessments all fellows must complete.
-There are three types of comprehensive assessments: (a) general assessments that include measures of cognitive abilities, achievement, executive functioning, vocational functioning, and personality; (b) behavioral assessments designed to better understand patterns of behavior; and (c) specialized assessments that focus on substance abuse, problematic sexual behaviors, and other high-risk behaviors such as violence.
+Fellows with a secondary placement in Child and Adolescent Services also conduct one comprehensive psychological assessment with a child or adolescent.
+There are three types of comprehensive assessments: (a) general assessments that include measures of cognitive abilities, achievement, executive functioning, vocational functioning, and personality; (b) behavioral assessments designed to better understand patterns of behavior; and (c) specialized assessments that focus on trauma, substance use, problematic sexual behaviors, and other high-risk behaviors such as violence.

 The clinical and support staff for Child and Adolescent Services is a diverse group of faculty, staff, and trainees who vary significantly in terms of personal and professional backgrounds.
 As a publicly funded program, Child and Adolescent Services is committed to reducing health disparities associated with social and economic disadvantage.
 This is accomplished by examining the emotional-behavioral difficulties of children and adolescents in a cultural context and delivering culturally and linguistically sensitive clinical services.
 The program defines culture as that gestalt of geographic, gendered, racial, ethnic, linguistic, religious, economic, and other socio-demographic influences that shape the psychosocial identity, belief system, and behavior of clients, parents, and professionals.
 Many of the children and adolescents admitted to the program are of African American, Latino, Italian-American, or mixed racial-ethnic heritage.
 Recently, the program has begun to see children and adolescents whose parents have immigrated from the Middle East, Africa, and parts of Europe.
 All the children and adolescents are negotiating socioeconomic stressors associated with urban poverty.